 Last year, I wrote about Doxford Hall as part of a post on five of my favourite places to stay in the North of England.
-Since moving to Scotland, it’s now pretty much the halfway point between our new house and our old house in Middlesbrough – which makes for a convenient stop off point…
+Whilst studying up in Scotland, it’s now pretty much the halfway point between Uni and our friends and family back home in Middlesbrough – which makes for a convenient stop off point…

-To celebrate Mrs C’s 30th birthday, we treated ourselves to a night in the ‘Earl Grey’ room – as big tea drinkers, it was a pretty appropriate name.
+To celebrate Rach’s 30th birthday, we treated ourselves to a night in the ‘Earl Grey’ room – as big tea drinkers, it was a pretty appropriate name.
 After weeks of intense essay deadlines, a little bit of R&R was was just what we needed.

-We ate in the George Runciman Restaurant and as always, it was excellent.
+We ate in the George Runciman Restaurant and it was absolutely excellent.
 We didn’t take any photos of our food (I know, right?) so you’ll just have to trust me when I say how great it was!

 The only criticism I have of the place is the music.
 Midi panpipe covers of pop songs are never acceptable and they definitely don’t fit with the ambience of a beautiful place like Doxford Hall.
 I think I’ll make them a couple of mix CDs and pop them in the post!